 Now fold your left strip end over top of the ruler and cut it off so it overlaps the strip below by 2 1/2".

 Open both strips and put them right sides together.
 Being right-handed, I open the left strip and lay it horizontal with the right side facing up.
 Then I take the right strip and fold and smoosh the quilt a bit underneath so I can put that right strip perpendicular to the left one (with the cut end up and the attached end down towards me), wrong side up.
 Pin the strips together and draw a diagonal line as shown.
 This is (most likely) the same method you used to sew binding strips together, just a bit more smooshed.
 The more room you leave here between your starting and stopping point when attaching the binding, the easier it is to maneuver the strips and quilt around.

 Sew on the diagonal line.

 This is what it should look like.
-Again, you'll want to be able to cut off that top righthand triangle, so make sure the diagonal seam goes the right way.
-Open up the strip and check that it does before cutting it off.
+You'll want to be able to cut off that top righthand triangle, so open up the strip and check that your diagonal seam goes the right way before cutting it off.